Did God Command Genocide ?

 “Beneath the wounded sky, torn and trembling, a boy walked alone.
 He was very small.
 He looked about nine, though grief had stolen time from his face.
 Dust clung to his bare feet.
 On his cheek, a single tear had dried long ago.
 It had not been wiped away, not even noticed.
 No one had seen it fall.
 Children like him have learned that the world does not recognize the tears of those it has chosen to forget.
 I am a doctor in Gaza.
 Each day, I move through the ruins, stitching wounds the world will never see.
 And at night, I write, because some truths cannot remain buried.
 Last night, Gaza was not bombed.
 It was forsaken.
 The sky tore open above Jabalia and did not close again.
 Flames did not fall; they descended like judgment, deliberate and merciless.
 Homes were not destroyed; they were erased from the memory of the earth, as if they’re existence had offended both men and gods.
 I once believed in duty, in the sanctity of the Hippocratic oath.
 But now I find myself treating children whose bones I cannot mend, whose pain I cannot lessen.
 The healthcare system has collapsed.
 We work beneath falling missiles.
 We stitch flesh with shaking fingers while the sky groans above us.
 We whisper words of comfort into ears that may not live to hear them.
 God, if you are watching this, and how could you not, why are you silent?” ( Dr. Ezzideen @ezzingaza).

 Genocide.
 A gross depravity that seeks to eliminate an entire ethnic group.
 Genocide.
 The unrelenting hoofbeats of conquest, war, famine, and death.
 Genocide.
 It is manmade.
 I use the gender language deliberately because women do not wage genocide.
 Their voices are unheard until they are wailing in anguish, burying their dead children.
 Genocide is godless— antihuman and antichrist.
-Today it is happening on Biblical land contested throughout recorded history.
+Today it is happening in the Biblical land of Canaan.
 So we must ask, did God really command genocide?
 Modern commentators commonly assert that God orders the genocide of various ethnic groups of Canaanites.
 This is treated as self-evident— God unequivocally commands the indiscriminate killing of women and children.
 In this matrix, anyone seeking to defend or even understand how the Bible portrays the Israelite conquest of the land of Canaan is effectively condoning genocide.
 This is a catastrophic conclusion.
 After all, if someone willingly rationalizes violence, warfare, and the displacement of people in the Scriptures, what’s to stop him from justifying such evil at other points in history, including the present?

 Context: What did the original audience know and understand?

 Regardless of a given reader’s beliefs, the authors of Scripture believed that God, angels, demons, the spirits of the dead, and other spiritual realities were real.
 Psalm 96:5 bluntly states, “All the gods of the nations are demons.”
 No nation is excluded.
 Spiritual warfare is real; it is the substrate of the Biblical text.
 It is writ large in the Great Flood, and every culture bears witness to this cataclysmic event.
 Likewise, there are near-universal traditions of giants and warfare against them.
+The Greeks called this war “gigantomachy.”
 In Greek stories, the giants were children of Gaea, the earth, brought forth to take revenge for the Titans after their imprisonment in Tartarus.
 Celtic stories describe the malformed Fomorians, who were part human and part faerie.
 Giants likewise feature prominently in Germanic and Old Norse stories as well as in the memory of Southeast Asian and even Mezzo-American cultures.
 In every case, these giants were monstrous and wicked beings who needed to be defeated by the most recent tier of gods and human beings, often working in tandem.

-Who are the Nephilim/giants?
+Who are the Nephilim?
 Israel understood the gods of the nations to be created spiritual beings in rebellion to God.
-Genesis 6:1-4 describes the progeny produced at the culmination of this spiritual rebellion as giants (Nephilim) who are both human and divine, and exceedingly wicked.
-The Genesis account is abbreviated, because the details were well known in antiquity, based on ritual texts of the surrounding nations.
-Membership in one of these giant clans was not determined by DNA or ethnic features but by ritual practice, specifically gross sexual sacraments, idolatry, human sacrifice (predominantly children), blood consumption and cannibalism.
+Genesis 6:1-4 describes the progeny produced at the culmination of this spiritual rebellion as Nephilim (Hebrew/Aramaic) or Gigantes (Greek)— giants, who are both human and divine, and exceedingly wicked.
+The Genesis account is abbreviated, because the details were well known in antiquity, detailed in ritual texts of the surrounding nations: Egyptian ritual texts, Ugaritic ritual texts from Canaan, and Sumerian ritual texts .
+Membership in one of these giant clans was not determined by DNA or ethnic features but by ritual practice that debased God’s image bearers through gross sexual sacraments, idolatry, human sacrifice (predominantly children), blood consumption and cannibalism.
 “What the nations sacrifice, they sacrifice to demons” (1 Corinthians 10:20).
 The gods they worshiped ferociously sought the destruction of humanity and the members of the clan were active participants in spiritual and demonic oppression and depravity.
-“Giant” is not a description of physical size, you won’t find these giants in any fossil record, it is the manifestation of a spiritual condition, demon worshippers who become demons.
-Israel was given specific instructions by God to completely destroy seven giant clans: the Hittites, Girgashites, Amorites, Canaanites, Perizzites, Hivites, and Jebusites(Deuteronomy 20: 10-18).
-Another clan is added (Exodus 17:8-16), the Amalekites.
-But Israel was strictly forbidden to pursue total war against anyone else, which included other descendants of Abraham who also inherited the promised land.
+“Giant” is not a description of physical size, you won’t find these giants in any fossil record, rather it is a manifestation of a spiritual condition, despotic rulers bent on demon worship and cannibalisms.
+Put simply, physical giants are not all demons, but spiritual giants are all demons committed to a death cult.
+Israel was given specific instructions by God to completely destroy seven giant clans: the Hittites, Girgashites, Amorites, Canaanites, Perizzites, Hivites, and Jebusites (Deuteronomy 20: 10-18).
+Another clan was added (Exodus 17:8-16), the Amalekites.
+But Israel was strictly forbidden to pursue total war against anyone else, which included other descendants of Abraham who also inherited promised land.
 Before Israel arrived the other Abrahamic tribes had already driven the giant clans from their respective territories.
-They are listed in the land of Canaan as the Moabites, the Ammonites, the Edomites, and the Caphtorim.
-God used Israel as the agent of judgment to eliminate those responsible for demonic tyranny and gross wickedness, which polluted the land and accumulated countless victims whose blood cried out for justice.
+The tribes are listed in the land as the Moabites, the Ammonites, the Edomites, and the Caphtorim (Deuteronomy 2).
+In addition to these tribes, God used Israel as the agent of judgment to eliminate those responsible for demonic tyranny and gross wickedness, which polluted the land and accumulated countless victims whose blood cried out for justice.
 For the sake of these clans’ past and future victims, they could not be allowed to continue.
 Their cup of iniquity was overflowing.
-In their proper context the text of Numbers, Deuteronomy, and Joshua do not describe a ‘holy war’ or genocide directed at a particular ethnicity of human beings, rather it is a war waged by God against his spiritual enemies, demonic powers that had come to dominate the region of Canaan and the Transjordan.
-God used Israel as the agent of judgment just as he would later use Assyria and Babylon to bring judgment upon Israel and Judah for their wickedness.
+“In their proper context, Numbers, Deuteronomy, and Joshua do not describe a ‘holy war’ or genocide directed at a particular ethnicity of human beings, rather it is a war waged by God against his spiritual enemies, demonic powers that had come to dominate the region of Canaan and the Transjordan.
+God used Israel as the agent of judgment just as he would later use Assyria and Babylon to bring judgment upon Israel and Judah for their wickedness” (Stephen de Young).
 The conquest that began with Joshua was completed with David.
 The last of the giants were driven out from hiding among the Philistines in Gaza, Gath, and Ashdod (2 Samuel 21:15-22).
 It should be noted God did not call for the elimination of the Philistines because they were not wholesale guilty of the ritual acts and wickedness of the giants.

 Who was Biblical Israel?
-God chose Israel as the conduit for Messiah, to image/reflect God, and thereby to bless all the nations of the earth (Genesis 22:17 &18).
-God promised Israel, “I will be your God, and you will be my people.
+The opening lines of the Torah declare “God created the heavens and the earth”…. and he created male and female in the image of God.
+He desires human flourishing, “Be fruitful and multiply, and fill the earth” (Genesis 1:28).
+In the beginning life was “very good” until sin entered the world.
+God created Israel to be the conduit for Messiah, the savior of humanity.
+Therefore, he admonished Israel to “choose life so that you and your children may live” (Deuteronomy 30:19).
+Israel was to be a blessing to all the nations of the earth (Genesis 22:17 &18).
+God promised her, “I will be your God, and you will be my people.
 I will give you the land promised to Abraham and his descendants” (Exodus 6:7&8).
-At the foot of Mt Sinai, the people accepted God’s promise and responded, “We will do everything the Lord has said” (Exodus 19:8).
-God warned them, “If you defile the land, it will vomit you out, just as it is vomiting out the nation that was there before you” (Leviticus 18:28).
+At the foot of Mt Sinai, Israel accepted God’s promise and responded, “We will do everything the Lord has said” (Exodus 19:8).
+God warned Israel, “If you defile the land, it will vomit you out, just as it is vomiting out the nation that was there before you” (Leviticus 18:28).
 At the end of the land conquest Joshua declared, “The Lord kept every promise that he made to the Israelites.
 There were no promises that he failed to keep.
 Every promise came true” (Joshua 21:45).
-Promise given, promise received, but sadly Israel failed to faithfully keep the promise.
-Jeremiah, the weeping prophet, records God’s grief over the utter depravity of Israel, “They have forsaken me and made this a place of foreign gods; they have burned incense in it to gods that neither they nor their ancestors nor the kings of Judah ever knew, and they have filled this place with the blood of the innocent.
+Promises given, promises received, but sadly Israel failed to faithfully keep her promises.
+Jeremiah, the weeping prophet, records God’s indignation over the utter depravity of Israel, “They have forsaken me and made this a place of foreign gods; they have burned incense in it to gods that neither they nor their ancestors nor the kings of Judah ever knew, and they have filled this place with the blood of the innocent.
 They have built the high places of Baal to burn their children in the fire as offerings to Baal—something I did not command or mention, nor did it enter my mind” (Jeremiah 19:4&5).
 As forewarned, they were vomited out of the land.
 God used Assyria and Babylon to bring judgment upon Israel and Judah for their gross wickedness.

 Historical Progression: